 Yane Calovski - Skopje

-Access to the D-0 facility by private transport is not allowed without prior approval of the Defense Ministry of Bosnia and Herzegovina.
+Access to the D-0 facility by private transport is not allowed without prior approval of the Ministry of Defense of Bosnia and Herzegovina.

-THE OFFICIAL OPENING OF THE BIENNIAL WILL BE HELD ON April 26 2013
+THE OFFICIAL OPENING OF THE 2nd Edition of the Project BIENNIAL WAS ON April 26 2013

 Timetable for organized bus tours will be available at the Konjic Tourist Office: